Lovenoreus/webui-bot/RUN_MCPO.md

-# Guide on how to deploy the MCPO integrated version of the omnigate Test Bot.
+# Guide on how to deploy the MCPO integrated version of the Test Bot.
 ## WHAT IS LACKING.
-- Praveen's RAG improvements.
+- Specific RAG improvements.
 - PGvector database.
 - List all tool.
 (MCPO probably blocks this by default.
 Need to do more research on this.)